rlannon/SINx86/README.md

 This is not a full compiler suite, and as such, a few third-party applications are required.
 Without them, the compiler will be not be able to generate working binaries for the programs you write.
 The required programs are:

-* Working C and C++ compilers (such as GCC/G++) - the SIN compiler relies on certain C and C++ functionality for its runtime environment, and without a working C++ compiler, linking the standard library with an assembled SIN program will be impossible (unless a custom SRE implementation that does not use either language is used, in which case *some* linker will be required)
+* GCC, G++ - The SIN compiler relies on certain C and C++ functionality for its runtime environment, and without a working C++ compiler, linking the standard library with an assembled SIN program will be impossible (unless a custom SRE implementation that does not use either language is used, in which case *some* linker will still be required).
-* An assembler (NASM is recommended) - the compiler does not generate object code directly; instead, it generates x64 assembly in Intel syntax, meaning an assembler is required.
-While I prefer NASM, any assembler that supports Intel x86 syntax should work without too much difficulty
+* NASM - The compiler does not generate object code directly; instead, it generates x64 assembly in Intel syntax, meaning an assembler is required.
+Since NASM macros are used, it is highly recommended, though any assembler that supports both Intel syntax and the macros used would probably work.

-Note that SIN programs utilize the C standard library (and certain functionality from C++) that define `_start`.
-As such, SIN programs are started from `main` (SIN functions use minor name mangling, unless specified as `extern`), which is called by `_start`.
-A different implementation could do this differently, but this is the easiest workaround for the time being.
+It is also important to note that because SIN programs utilize the C standard library (and certain functionality from C++) that define `_start`, SIN programs begin execution from `main`, which is invoked by `_start`.
+However, SIN programs would *normally* utilize `_start` to initialize the runtime, command-line arguments, etc., this functionality must be moved into `main`.
+While a compiler could move these routines to the start of the user's `main` implementation, this compiler utilizes name mangling to call `SIN_main` from `main`.
+By slightly mangling every function and variable name, we can work around this issue pretty easily, but this is by no means the only (or even best) way of solving it.

 ### Using SIN